 This alternative, road-less-traveled assertion that change leaders are strategic learners involves a learning agility habit.
 Learning agility is the practice of regularly seeking new experiences, applying feedback, and reflecting on lessons learned, to keep growing professionally and personally.

-And for many leaders, investing the time to gather the most valuable knowledge before acting is a “new experience” in and of itself.
+And for many leaders, as Arjun realized through Elizabeth’s sagacity, investing the time to gather the most valuable knowledge before acting is a “new experience” in and of itself.